 In fall 2019, I co-taught a seminar on how people’s attitudes affect their travel behavior.
 As part of this seminar, I gave a crash course in statistics for travel behavior, covering topics including linear regression, factor analysis, discrete choice models, count models, and structural equation models.
-I created an extensive slide deck with visual demonstrations of most of these model forms.
+I created a comprehensive slide deck with visual demonstrations of these model forms.

 The goal of this course was not to teach students how to fit these models, but to give students an understanding of what model forms are out there, when it is appropriate to use them, and how to interpret their results.